-Welcome to the Fort Wayne Trails!
-The network consists of more than 80 miles of multi-use trails in the Greater Fort Wayne Area and it includes 50 miles of interconnected trails.
+Welcome to the Fort Wayne Regional Trails Network!
+The network consists of 90 miles of multi-use trails in the Greater Fort Wayne Area and it includes more than 60 miles of interconnected trails.
 These trails provide recreation, health & fitness and active transportation opportunities for residents and visitors alike!
 Our trails see nearly 50,000 trail users a month during the summer months.
 So choose your mode of non-motorized travel and explore the trails!
 By all means, Walk All Over Us!
 Below are several of the key trails within the network.

 Looking for a specific trail?
 Use these quick links to access a specific trail or scroll down to view all of the trail descriptions.